 Our current needs are simple.
 I deploy everything from my MacBook Pro using the command line and some bash utils I've written.
 It get's the job done at speed that is proficient for me.

 Our website is built in the epic CMS framework called Statamic.
 Seriously, this is the best CMS.

-We use the privacy focused Fathom for simple analytics.
+We use the privacy focused Fathom analytics for simple web stats.

-It really is the best and easiest way I've found to deploy static content.
-Sorry folks, but it’s better than Netlify - there, I said it.
-The Google CDN that Firebase uses is by far the fastest - with more regions and lower latency around the globe.
-I'm fairly anti-Google myself and generally don’t like supporting the big adtech companies, but test it for yourself and you'll see it perform.
+The Firebase CDN is the best and easiest way I've found to deploy static content.
+It's than Netlify because the Google CDN that Firebase uses is by far the fastest, with more regions and lower latency around the globe than anything else I've compared.
+I'm not usually keen on supporting the big ad-tech companies but test it for yourself and you'll see it perform.